goatchurchprime/be-a-robot/index.md

-## Be a robot visitor
+## Visit DoESLiverpool as a robot

-There is a [Double2 robot](https://goremote.se/) in the [DoESLiverpool](https://doesliverpool.com/) hackspace for anyone to test-drive.
+There is a [Double2 robot](https://goremote.se/) in the [DoESLiverpool](https://doesliverpool.com/) hackspace for anyone to test-drive from the comfort of their own computer.

 Fill in this form if you would like to try it, and we will send you an invite.

-During your tour we can talk about whether you'd like to borrow it for a limited time to use in your office or at a conference for remote visitors to dial in and avoid unnecessary travel.
+During your tour we can talk about whether you'd like to borrow it for a limited time to use in your corporate office or at a conference so that your colleagues can teleport in as a physical presence and avoid unnecessary travel.

 <style>